UP: Mahatma Gandhi statue vandalised in college by unidentified miscreants | Devdiscourse

-A statue of Mahatma Gandhi, installed at Sri Gandhi Inter College here, was allegedly decapitated by unidentified miscreants.
-According to the police, the statue was vandalised on Friday.
+A statue of Mahatma Gandhi, installed at Sri Gandhi Inter College here, was allegedly vandalised by unidentified miscreants.
+According to the police, the statue was desecrated on Friday.

 "On receiving information, we reached the spot.
 The statue has been fixed and reinstalled.
 An FIR will be registered and action will also be taken.
 We will investigate the matter.
 I would request people to respect the father of our nation and behave responsibly," said Awadhesh Singh, Additional Superintendent of Police (SP).
 Locals staged a protest in the college compound soon after Gandhi's statue was vandalised on the campus.